Stages & Spaces: Space Access Program

 • Creation/rehearsal time in the Intrepid Studio to work/rehearse a show, then touring the show to other venues/festivals

-• A technical residency at The Metro Studio, followed by a two-night show at the venue (staffing costs to be discussed)
+• A technical residency at the Intrepid Studio, followed by a two-night show at the venue (staffing costs to be discussed)

 • A research and exploration residency at the Intrepid Studio, working with designers or a dramaturg